a-telier/the-pink-turnip/README.md

 - Encypted password information using hash.
 - Super Admin view where a new record needs to be 'approved' before it goes into live.

+###### Data Protection:
+- Adding T&C including GDPR clause and how the data is stored and for what purposes.

 ##  Languages
 ### Programming languages: